rgravina/okubo/README.md

 =====

-Okubo is a simple spaced-repetition system which you can associate with Active Record models to be learned (words in a foreign language, capital cities of the world etc.) and users in your system, Users study these words, and as they mark these attempts "right" or "wrong", Okubo will determine when they should be reviewed next.
+Okubo is a simple spaced-repetition system which you can associate with Active Record models to be learned (such as words in a foreign language) and users in your system.
+Users study these words, and as they mark these attempts right or wrong, Okubo will determine when they should be reviewed next.

-Okubo schedules items into boxes and uses this to determine the next study time for an item, based on the [Leitner System](http://en.wikipedia.org/wiki/Leitner_system).
+Okubo determines the next study time for an item using the [Leitner System](http://en.wikipedia.org/wiki/Leitner_system).
-In the future it may support other popular algorithms, such as the Supermemo 2 algorithm (SM2).
+In the future it may support other popular algorithms, such as the Supermemo 2 algorithm.

 Installation
 ------------